zwave-js/node-zwave-js/packages/core/api.md

 }

 // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// Warning: (ae-missing-release-tag) "MessagePriority" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MessagePriority" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export enum MessagePriority {